Austin-Routt/GCD_Course-Project/CodeBook.md

 According to the  UCI HAR Dataset README.txt:

 >>Sensor signals were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.[...]Features are normalized and bounded within [-1,1]
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 After obtaining the complete dataset,including calculated values like  the mean and standard deviations of the raw measurements, subjects were randomly partitioned into two groups, where 70% comprised the training data and 30% where put into test data.
+Note that features were normalized and bounded within [-1,1]; this is why you can find negative values associated with magnitude.

 ###UCI HAR Dataset License